robertu94/autograder/docs/archetecture.markdown

 	- build - build student and autograder source code
 - test - methods for running tests
 	- run - run tests and record the results
-	- parse - parse the output of test restsuls in well-known formats
+	- parse - parse the output of test results in well-known formats
 	- grade - convert parsed results into a score
 - report - methods for reporting test results
 	- reports - generate reports that will be sent out
+	- formatters - format reports that will be sent out
+	- send - send reports to email or files

 Process
 --------------------------------------------------------------------------------